-Our second espresso offering is another single-origin, the wonderful Sasaba from the Guji region in Ethiopia.
-Bold citrus fruit together with delicate notes of orange blossom and butterscotch give this espresso a really rounded and complex profile.
+Our second espresso offering is the wonderful Sasaba from the Guji region in Ethiopia with high citrus flavour and more delicate notes of orange blossom and butterscotch.
+This ensure the espresso is really rounded and complex but with bold citrus flavours.

-Across both of our espressos, our ‘dialling in’ system ensures consistent precision in dose, taste and extraction times to enhance and fully express the varietals from either of these single estate coffees.
+Across both of our espressos, our ‘dialling in’ system ensures consistent precision in dose, taste and extraction times to enhance and fully express the varietals from either of the single origins from Climpson & Sons .
 Enabling you to taste only clean exposed coffee at its absolute best.
-If you have a preference you can request your favourite when ordering, otherwise the general rule of thumb is Fazenda Recreio (Brazil) for coffees made with milk and the Sasaba (Ethiopia) for anything black.
-The Fazenda Recreio from Brazil cuts perfectly through silky milk whereas Ethiopian single origin coffees are the most sublime, complex and fascinating when not masked by milk.

 If a long black or americano is your drink then we have a recommendation for you!
 Try a filter brew instead.
 Stretching out an espresso with water hugely alters the character of the coffee and can unbalance the sweetness naturally present, unleashing sour or bitter flavours instead.
 Not so good.

 Also avoid adding sugar if you can for the same reason.
 Both The Barn and Climpson’s Estate are sophisticated coffees that yield a wonderful natural sweetness that deserves to be savoured.

 Our filter brew coffee, also known as batch brew, is freshly ground and brewed every hour.
 We buy from some of the best roasters in the UK and Europe, carefully selecting coffee from producers in different parts of the world, to offer a colourful variety of flavours in every single cup.